-I have two patterns that I suggest using a lightweight woven with a very soft drape (Everyday Elegance Top and the Summer Kimono).
+I have two patterns that I suggest using a lightweight woven with a very soft drape (Everyday Elegance Top and the Summer Cover Up).
 I often get asked for “tips and tricks” to working with this kinds of fabrics!
 So, here is a compiled list of a few tips I have for working with slippery wovens like chiffon, peach skin, rayon, satin, challis, ect.

 I think the most difficult part of sewing something up in this fabric is the cutting.
 I almost always use pattern weights like these: